EduardoAquinta/videoStoreKata/README.md

 Childrens Movies
 Are £1.50 for the first 3 days, and £1.50 for each day thereafter.

-You earn 1 frequent renter point no matter the length of the rental.

 References
 This Kata is based upon an example in Martin Fowler’s Refactoring book, and is also covered in Episode 3 of Clean Coders.